-50 years of sailing experience on board – and I was the beginner.
+50 years of sailing experience on board – and I was the beginner

 What I learned about leadership from the skipper. ⛵😊

-👉 „Why don't you get a sailing license!“
+„Why don't you get a sailing licence!“

 Then, this summer: 14 days of sailing practice in Slovenia.